linpengcheng/PurefunctionPipelineDataflow/README.md

 This is a typical application of the philosophy of the `Tao` and the `Grand Unified Theory`.

 - data-flow is current-flow, function is chip, thread macro (->>, -> etc.) is a wire, and the entire system is an integrated circuit that is energized.

 - Data (flow) is raw material (flow), pure function is machine, the thread macro (->>, -> etc.) is the conveyor belt, and the entire system is a large industrial pipeline.

 - Communication modes, data signals and control signals (annotations or metadata) flow through the pipeline.

 - The compiler is essentially a data transformation, starting with the source code, through a series of pure function pipeline transformation optimization, up to the machine code.
   It's very easy to insert enhanced optimizations or features, and parallel compilation is also very simple.

 - Urban water network

-- Management is the best and most vivid treasure trove of computer science (algorithm, architecture, asynchronous, parallel, distributed and etc.).
+- Management Science is the best and most vivid treasure trove of computer science (algorithm, architecture, asynchronous, parallel, distributed and etc.).
-  My programming approach is a fusion of “functional programming” and “enterprise management”.
+  My programming approach is a fusion of “Functional Programming” and “Management Science”.
   It has an added benefit，It is very helpful for the communication between the information technology department and the management of the company.

-  - The **Gantt chart** in management, with the timeline as the main axis, multiple data flows running in parallel.
+  - The **Gantt chart** in management science, with the timeline as the main axis, multiple data flows running in parallel.
     It is also a good data flow , parallel and asynchronous programming tool.

   - Parallel: Large industrial pipelines can be expanded linearly in parallel.

   - Distributed: group company model, total branch model, parent-subsidiary model, holding company model, etc.

   - Architecture (Organizational Structure):
     - Pyramid: Classic top-down modular design
     - Flat: The Pure Function Pipeline Data Flow